(click on missile

 40th Arty 1959

 The first press article describes the September 1959 2nd Anniversary celebration held at McCully Barracks, Wackernheim, Germany of 40th Artillery Group (Redstone) being reorganized as a Redstone Missile unit.
-Des Bonnington served in 580th Engineer Company of 40th Artillery Group from October 1957 initially at Redstone Arsenal in Huntsville Alabama, until December 1959 in Bad Kreuznach, Germany.
-Des was selected as 40th Artillery Group 1959 "Soldier of the Year".
+Ted Bonnington served in 580th Engineer Company of 40th Artillery Group from October 1957 initially at Redstone Arsenal in Huntsville Alabama, until December 1959 in Bad Kreuznach, Germany.
+Ted was selected as 40th Artillery Group 1959 "Soldier of the Year".
 For 1959, 580th Engineer Company was also selected as 40th Artillery Group "Unit of the Year".

 The 40th Artillery Group was initially constituted in August 1918 during World War I.